ThejaNagala/Pyspark-Tutorial/README.md

 PySpark Tutorial
 ================
 PySpark is the Spark Python API.
 The purpose of PySpark tutorial is to provide basic distributed algorithms using PySpark.
-Note that PySpark is an interactive shell for basic testing and debugging and is not supposed to be used for production environment.

 [Download, Install Spark and Run PySpark](./howto/download_install_run_spark.md)
 ================================================================================